reasonml-editor/vim-reason-plus/README.md

 nnoremap <silent> <cr> :call LanguageClient_textDocument_hover()<cr>
 ```

-Triggering `gf` in normal mode would format the buffer.
+Now, for example, triggering `gf` in normal mode would format the code.

-## LICENSE

-Some files from vim-reason-plus are based on the Rust vim plugin and so we are including that license.